Jon Jaques

-Jonathan David Jaques (born January 2, 1988) is an American-Israeli assistant men's basketball coach for Cornell University.
-He played college basketball for Cornell University, and played professionally for Ironi Ashkelon in Israel.
+Jonathan David Jaques (born January 2, 1988) is an American men's basketball coach who is currently the head coach for Cornell University.
+He played college basketball for Cornell, and played professionally for Ironi Ashkelon in Israel.

-Early and personal life
+Early life

-Jaques's was born and raised in Brentwood in Los Angeles, California, and is Jewish.
-His father is Doug Jaques, and his sister Clara was starting goalkeeper for the Washington University soccer team in St. Louis, where she was the all-time shutouts leader with 12 in one game.
-He attended Hebrew school, and had a bar-mitzvah.
+Jaques's was born and raised in Brentwood in Los Angeles, California.
+His father is Doug Jaques, and his sister Clara was starting goalkeeper for the Washington University soccer team in St. Louis, where she was the all-time shutouts leader with 12 in one season.
 For high school, he attended and played basketball at Harvard-Westlake School in Los Angeles.

-He is interested in a career in sports journalism.
-He has written a college basketball blog called "Blue Chips" for Slam Magazine, and written for The Quad, The New York Times online college sports blog.